ucheokechukwu/Automated-Bank-Loan-Decision-Making-Machine-Learning-with-Cloud-Deployment/README.md

 ![plot](images/loan_status_vs_property_area.png)

 ### Cleaning
-Checked for duplicate values.
-Replaced null values:
+Replaced null values with 2 different strategies:

-    Used default values to replace columns for 'Married', 'Dependents', 'Credit_History' (Not, 0 and 0) respectively.
+1. Default values to replace columns for 'Married', 'Dependents', 'Credit_History' (Not, 0 and 0) respectively.

-    Based on observations from EDA, replaced 'Self_Employment' with two values derived from aggregate grouping ApplicantIncome on Self_Employment.
+2. Based on observations from EDA, replaced 'Self_Employment' with two values derived from aggregate grouping ApplicantIncome on Self_Employment.

 ### Feature Engineering:
-Identifying column types:
+- Identifying column types:
-    Changed Property Area and Dependents as Ordinal Categories.
+    a.
+Changed `Property Area` and `Dependents` as Ordinal Categories.
 Changed the datatype accordingly.
-    Changed Married, Credit_History, Education as Binary categories.
+    b.
+Changed `Married`, `Credit_History`, `Education` as Binary categories.
-- `Income`: Summed ApplicantIncome and Co-ApplicantIncome and created new column Income.
+- `Income`: Summed `ApplicantIncome` and `Co-ApplicantIncome` and created new column Income.
 Performed log transformation on this column to normalize distribution.
 Observed that outlier data was also corrected by this transformation.
 - `LoanAmount`: Also performed log transformation on Loan Amount to normalize data.